kubernetes/website/docs/user-guide/deployments.md

 ### Selector

-`.spec.selector` is an optional field that specifies label selectors for Pods targeted by this deployment.
+`.spec.selector` is an optional field that specifies [label selectors](/docs/user-guide/labels/#label-selectors) for Pods targeted by this deployment.

+If specified, the `.spec.template.metadata.labels` must be equal to the `.spec.selector`, or it will be rejected by the API.
+If `.spec.selector` is unspecified, it will be defaulted to `.spec.template.metadata.labels`.

 Deployment kills some of these Pods, if their template is different than `.spec.template` or if the total number of such Pods exceeds `.spec.replicas`.
 It will bring up new Pods with `.spec.template` if number of Pods are less than the desired number.